razroo/angular-content/unit-testing/cypress/cypress.md

 checkpoint at the end.

-Performance wise, it is easy to implement and has the potential to run tests in parallel -  that multiple scenarios and outcomes can be tested simultaneously with auto reloading and snapshots for developers to debug if such an event should arise.
+Performance wise, it is easy to implement and has the potential to run tests in parallel, meaning that multiple scenarios and outcomes can be tested simultaneously with auto reloading and snapshots for developers to debug if such an event should arise.